 The Army has developed a plan to address concerns about seven landfills at Devens.
-Find out about the proposed cleanup plan and how it compares with other cleanup options at a public meeting on Thursday, January 8, 1998.
-During the presentation portion of the meeting, the Army will respond to your questions and concerns about the proposed cleanup and how it may affect you.
-Prior to the Army's presentation, there will be a poster board session at which citizens are free to browse and ask questions.
+Find out about the proposed cleanup plan at a public meeting on Thursday, December 10, 1998.
 For further information on the meeting, call Jim Chambers at the Devens Environmental Office at (978) 796-3835.